5-Min Guide: How to Write a Reflection Paper & Examples

 Conclusion

-In conclusion, summarize your main insights, reflect on personal growth, and think about how you can apply what you’ve learned.
+In conclusion, summarize your main insight, reflect on your growth, and explain how the lesson may apply in the future.

 • Summary of Insights: Recap the main lessons or takeaways from the experience.